 Settlements For Non-Injury Claims

 Non-injury claims, including breach of contract claims, are generally taxable as long as they are the basis (the origin) of a claim and the resulting settlement payout.
-For example, even if a breach of contract causes you to be physically injured or develop a physical sickness, typically the proceeds from the arising settlement would be taxable.
+For example, even if a breach of contract causes you to be physically injured or develop a physical sickness, typically the proceeds of the entire settlement would be taxable.

 Many states require interest to be added to a verdict for the amount of time payment is pending.
 The interest amount that is tacked on is generally taxable by the IRS.
 For example, if a plaintiff is successful in court and is awarded a verdict, but the defendant appeals, payment on the verdict may remain pending for years.